christoschr97/lang-ai-tutorials/README.md

-# Word Embedding and NLP Models
+# Word Embedding and LAnguage AI Models - Simple Tutorials

 This repository contains implementations of fundamental NLP models, starting from basic word representations to advanced architectures.